 An example of this was on Thursday 29th December 2011, which Microsoft released a critical update to address a bug which allows cyber criminals to issue Denial Of Service (DoS) attacks.

 A DoS attack is where the cyber criminal sends lots of 'requests' of the Server or Service, causing it to crash.

 They use Operating System vulnerabilities and supporting software to execute their attacks.

-It is reported Microsoft decided on the Patch Tuesday strategy to help Companies to organise themselves and conduct their own testing before releasing the patches to all their computers.
+It is reported that Microsoft decided on the Patch Tuesday strategy to help Companies to organize themselves and conduct their testing before releasing the patches to all their computers.

 However, it is also reported that cyber criminals use this monthly release of critical updates to plan their attacks.

 Issuing their latest Malware the day after Patch Tuesday means it has the longest amount of time to infect before a patch is issued.